 The Orion Observer 70mm Altazimuth Refractor has a 70-millimeter aperture that allows for a large amount of light to pass through the telescope.
 This makes the telescope capable of providing very sharp images of objects that are not able to be seen with smaller telescopes, such as the Orion nebula, Jupiter and Saturn.
 Nearly all of the brightest objects in the night sky can be easily observed with the telescope.

-Because the Orion Observer 70mm Altazimuth Refractor is geared toward beginners, it is extremely easy to use.
-The telescope’s altazimuth mount makes it easier for users to target objects and track them in the night sky.
+Because the Orion Observer 70mm Altazimuth Refractor is geared toward beginners, it is extremely easy to use, with the telescope’s altazimuth mount making it simple for users to target objects and track them in the night sky.
 To further simplify targeting, the telescope comes with an EZ Finder II.
 Weighing only 6.5 pounds the telescope is light enough for a child to hold securely, and even a kid can get the telescope positioned on its base with just a single snap.
 Once in place, the telescope can be adjusted for height, so that adults and children can use it comfortably.

-Despite its classification as an entry-level model, the Orion Observer 70mm Altazimuth Refractor has remarkably good optics.
-All of the optics are multi-coated to cut down on light dispersion and make images sharper and color contrasts more pronounced.
-The focal length of 700 millimeters reduces distortion, which is a common problem with lightweight beginner’s telescopes.
+Despite its classification as an entry-level model, the Orion Observer 70mm Altazimuth Refractor has remarkably good optics, all of which are multi-coated to cut down on light dispersion and make images sharper, and color contrasts more pronounced.
+Furthermore, the focal length of 700 millimeters reduces distortion, which is a common problem with lightweight beginner’s telescopes.
 The features combine to allow users to get a good viewing experience without having to worry about focusing.
-The telescope is sold with two eyepieces: a 10-millimeter and a 25-millimeter.
-Most beginners will find that the accessories included fully meet their needs, eliminating the worry of having to purchase add-ons in order to use the telescope to the fullest.
+The telescope is sold with two eyepieces: a 10-millimeter and a 25-millimeter, and most beginners will find that the accessories included fully meet their needs, eliminating the worry of having to purchase add-ons in order to use the telescope to the fullest.
 The model is backed by a 1-year warranty, which is about the norm for a telescope in this price range.

 It’s important to keep in mind that the Orion Observer 70mm Altazimuth Refractor is considered to be a beginner’s telescope.
 Those who continue to observe the night sky will likely one day need to upgrade to a more expensive model in order to see other objects in the night sky and enjoy additional features, like being able to mount a camera onto their telescopes for astrophotography.